 Twelve Oaks Horse Farm in Madison, MS and Muleshoe Ranch in Coila, MS are privately owned by Stephanie and Bill Billingsley.
 Their goal is to save as many horses as possible from abuse and neglect, and to find safe and loving homes for all the rescued equines in their care.
 While some only need a little love and a willing adoptive family, many of the horses they rescue need months of rehabilitation and training before they're ready to go to their forever homes.
 Since 2008, an average of 30 horses a year have been adopted from Twelve Oaks or Muleshoe Ranch.
 The Billingsleys work closely with other rescue organizations by taking in their overflow of horses and providing training for those that would otherwise be hard to place.

 Twelve Oaks Horse Farm is one mile outside the city limits of Madison.
 The Farm has 40 acres that is cross fenced with two outer feed sheds and one 15 stall barn.
 There are usually about 10 to 15 rescue horses at Twelve Oaks, although there have been as many as 34.
-Just e-mail us at email@example.com or call 601-201-8522 to make an appointment to visit the horses.
+Just e-mail using the Contact Us form or to make an appointment to visit the horses.

 Emily started out as a volunteer and now works part time tending to the horses needs and riding as many as she can.
-She is pictured riding Bentley, who showed obvious signs of abuse upon his arrival at Twelve Oaks.
+She is pictured riding Dixie, who showed obvious signs of abuse upon his arrival at Twelve Oaks but has since learned to trust.
 Abused horses are harder to train but provide a great deal of satisfaction when their trust can be won.